GCM Resources: 2006 Phulbari incident

 On 30 August 2006 six protesters were shot dead, allegedly by paramilitary forces, and 300 were injured when a crowd of 30,000 people stormed the local offices of Asia Energy.
 Further unrest occurred the days after the shootings, when widespread half-day strikes were organised across the country, and another 20 people were injured.
 The Bangladesh government banned further protests at the mine site.

 Gary Lye, chief executive of Asia Energy Corporation (Bangladesh) Pty Ltd, was quoted as saying, "It is up to the authorities to determine exactly what happened, but it would appear that the unforgivable events and the needless loss of life and suffering that took place yesterday in Phulbari are entirely the fault of the organisers (of the protest)".
 Asia Energy had its right to mine in Bangladesh withdrawn.
 Asia Energy said that fewer people would be displaced and they would be compensated.
 Spokesmen noted the benefits of the $1.1bn (£700m) project.
 The government closed the mine at the time because of the violent protests.

-A 2009 US diplomatic cable released by WikiLeaks showed that American diplomats pressured the Bangladeshi government to reopen the Phulbari Coal Project with GCM.
+A 2009 leaked US diplomatic cable showed that American diplomats pressured the Bangladeshi government to reopen the Phulbari Coal Project with GCM.
 As of late 2010, there was still potential to proceed with the project.

 Suspension of trading

-On news of the withdrawal of mining rights shares in Asia Energy crashed, falling from 284p to 117.5p in a single day.
+On news of the withdrawal of mining rights, shares in Asia Energy crashed, falling from 284p to 117.5p in a single day.
 The company requested trading be suspended, on 31 August 2006, saying "Asia Energy plc ("the Company") became aware this morning of press reports quoting a junior minister in Bangladesh stating that the Bangladesh Government is cancelling all existing agreements with Asia Energy.
 The Company had not received any communication from the Government to this effect.
-In view of this the shares of Asia Energy were suspended from trading on the AIM Market at 08:40 hrs (BST) this morning."
+In view of this, the shares of Asia Energy were suspended from trading on the AIM Market at 08:40 hrs (BST) this morning."
 The company resumed trading on the London AIM on 6 October 2006, saying "The Company has received no notification from the Government of Bangladesh of any changes to the terms of the Company's contract and the Directors do not believe that there are any grounds for the contract to be terminated."
 After its first full day back, the shares stood at 95p, compared to 665p on 11 October 2005.